 Get ready to cozy up with this creamy and delicious pumpkin carrot soup!
 This soup is made from canned pumpkin so no need to chop up giant pumpkins or squash.
 Make this in one pan in just 30 minutes.

 There is nothing better to me than soup season!
-Now combine this creamy pumpkin and carrot soup with a brioche dinner roll?
+Now combine this creamy pumpkin and carrot soup with a brioche dinner roll or some brioche croutons?
 Heaven!
 I usually have a can of pumpkin kicking around somewhere in my pantry so this is perfect for chilly nights.

 This comforting soup is easy to make and is a perfect weeknight meal.
 Since it makes about 6 portions, you can keep it in the fridge all week and heat it up for lunch!

-- No chopping up pumpkin - as much as I love butternut squash and pumpkin, I am not a fan of prepping them!
-What I love about this recipe is it uses canned pumpkin, making it easier (and quicker!)
+When testing this soup recipe, I wanted something that didn't require too much work.
+As much as I love butternut squash or pumpkin, I am not a fan of prepping them.
+Since this recipe uses canned pumpkin, it makes it so much easier and quicker.

 - Canned Pumpkin: make sure you are using 100% pumpkin and not pumpkin pie filling!